1. Home

 7. A navigation system in the car is a lifesaver.
 You can set some to speak English (I think).
 Ours is German.
 She seems nice, enough, but sometimes the directions come at the last second (we just go around the block and try again).
 It’s good to have someone riding shotgun to keep track of directions.
 Mostly because if you miss an Autobahn exit (the famous AUSFAHRT) (giggle) you might have to travel MILES (well, Kilometers) before you can get turned around.

-8a.
+7a.
 Even if you have a “Navi”, carry a map.
-We were surprised to find out that sometimes the navigation system couldn’t connect to satellites.
-Luckily, we had a map along so we could figure out what exit to take.
+Your car should come equipped with one, and your phone will have one too.
+Still, we were surprised to find out that sometimes the navigation system couldn’t connect to satellites in some corners of Germany.
+Luckily, we had a map book along so we could figure out what exit to take.

 8. Turning Right on red is totally illegal.
 (This isn’t California!!)